port-labs/port-docs/docs/guides/all/setup-dora-metrics.md

 ### Prerequisites
 - Complete the [Port onboarding process](https://docs.getport.io/quickstart).
-- While this guide demonstrates an implementation using GitHub, other Git providers can be used as well.
+- Access to a repository (GitHub, GitLab, or Azure Repos) that is connected to Port via the onboarding process.
-- Access to a GitHub repository that is connected to Port via the onboarding process.
+- While this guide demonstrates implementations using **GitHub**, **GitLab**, and **Azure Repos**, other Git providers can be used as well.
-- Optional for advanced strategies: If you're using workflows or pipelines, ensure they are configured for deployment tracking by following the relevant setup guides, such as CI/CD or GitHub Actions.
+- Optional for advanced strategies: If you're using workflows or pipelines, ensure they are configured for deployment tracking by following the relevant setup guides, such as CI/CD integrations or your platform-specific tools.

 ## Tracking Deployment